ansible/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

     # ...

       tasks:
-        - name: recursively copy files from management server to target
+        - name: Recursively copy files from management server to target
-          local_action: command rsync -a /path/to/files {{ inventory_hostname }}:/path/to/target/
+          local_action: ansible.builtin.command rsync -a /path/to/files {{ inventory_hostname }}:/path/to/target/

-Note that you must have passphrase-less SSH keys or an ssh-agent configured for this to work, otherwise rsync will need to ask for a passphrase.
+Note that you must have passphrase-less SSH keys or an ssh-agent configured for this to work, otherwise rsync asks for a passphrase.

 To specify more arguments, use the following syntax::